Starlinkboy/Twitch-Follower-Farmer/README.md

 # Twitch Follower Farmer
  Farms twitch followers for an account using a selfbot.
-Account on which the selfbot is running must be in discord.gg/xtwitch
+Account on which the selfbot is running must be in discord.gg/xtwitch **Note: Currently the software is under maintainence and is not working.
+We are fixing it and will update you once it is working.**
+ ## Warning
+Self bots are against TOS of discord and are a bannable offense.
+Use this software at your own risk.

  ## Installing Python
  Python must be installed from [here](https://python.org) and added to PATH.